oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/WELLPan.md

 He is one of the strongest person in the Megarchive Warehouse Show.
 He is also one of the most intelligent person in MWS.
 WELLPan is also one of the slowest person in MWS.
 WELLPan is one of the sanest person in MWS.

+WELLPan also [cannot be angry](#Chillsacking).
+He is unable to feel anger, as his soul and *brain* lacks it in him.
+Its against the laws of the universe for him to be angry.

 ## Personality
 TLDR: Chill Guy, Lazy Bum, Smart, Sane.
 Actually capable, but is lazy.
 Would like to be your friend if you want.
+Cannot actually get angry, but still understands anger.

 WELLPan is one of the chillest and most easygoing person in the Megarchive Warehouse Show.
 He is pretty much the easygoing vibe carrier in AACOS.
 He has that unhinged, yet chill humor.
 WELLPan is also kinda lazy and unmotivated at times.
 To get his thin body to do something, you should motivate him.